Frequently Asked Questions From Current Students

 Q: What are PRAXIS tests?
 Do I need to take them?
 When should I take them?

 A: Most states require that teachers pass PRAXIS exams before they can be licensed to teach.
-PRAXIS exams are given, just like the SAT or GRE, on national test dates across the country including here at Vanderbilt (proctored by the VU Psychological and Counseling Center).
+PRAXIS exams are given, just like the SAT or GRE, on national test dates across the country including here at Vanderbilt (proctored by the VU University Counseling Center).
 Each state determines which PRAXIS tests are required for a license in their state.
 For more information about which tests are required in Tennessee, see our PRAXIS exam section.
 Some of the PRAXIS exams are also available on computers at Prometrics centers.

 It is very important for Vanderbilt teacher education graduates to pass the PRAXIS exams and be licensed in Tennessee, even if they do not plan to teach in Tennessee, in order to maintain maximum portability of licensure in other states.
 In some cases, even after many years of teaching in one state, a teacher moving to another state will be asked for proof of licensure in the state where initial teacher preparation was completed.
 It is also recommended that graduates consider obtaining a license in their home state.